NZ Army Ordnance Corps Badge 1917-1937. nzhistory.govt.nz/Public Domain

 As the new Corps was to be another uniformed section of the RNZA such as the Field Artillery or Electric Light Company.
 It was to be under the administration and control of the OC RNZA and not the Quartermaster General, and on 1 March 1915 authority was granted under New Zealand Defence Forces General Order 90 to raise the New Zealand Army Ordnance Section with effect 1 April 1915.
 Located Fort Ballance at Mahanga Bay on Wellington’s Miramar Peninsula, the section’s primary duties was the assembling of ammunition components for the artillery, with care and upkeep of the magazines becoming part of their responsibilities.
 John Hunter Transferred into the RNZA Army Ordnance Section on the 1st of July 1915.

-Fort Ballance (including associated positions at Fort Gordon).
-Permission of the Alexander Turnbull Library, Wellington, New Zealand,
+Fort Ballance (including associated positions at Fort Gordon) (Colourised).
+Alexander Turnbull Library, Wellington, New Zealand,

 With the Formation of the New Zealand Army Ordnance Corps (NZAOC) on the 1st of February 1917, the RNZA retained operational day to day control of the Ammunition Section, with the NZAOC taking up administrative control of its personnel.
 The personnel of the Ammunition Section, including Gunner John Hunter, transferred into the NZAOC on the 15th of March 1917.
 On the 8th of February 1917, John Hunter was awarded the New Zealand Long Service and Good Conduct Medal.